-The following tables set forth certain information for the years ended December 31, 2005, 2004 and 2003 for our Chief Executive Officer and our next five most highly compensated executive officers who served as our executive officers during the year ended December 31, 2005 and whose annual compensation exceeded \$100,000.
+The following tables set forth certain information for the years ended December 31, 2005, 2004 and 2003 for our Chief Executive Officer and our next five most highly compensated executive officers who served as executive officers of the Company during the year ended December 31, 2005 and whose annual compensation exceeded \$100,000.
 We sometimes refer to our Chief Executive Officer and these five other officers as our "named executive officers."